wmcnamara/algo/README.md

-# Algorithms
+# Algo
-A collection of algorithms implemented in C++.
-Intended as a learning project.
+A collection of algorithms and data structures I implemented in C++.

-Each file includes an implementation, and a driver program to run a test.
+Each file includes an implementation, and a program to run a test.

 # Searching
  - Binary Search